85 Foods That Start With IThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying

 45. Indonesian Satay

 People usually assume satay is from Malaysia or Thailand, but it actually originated in Indonesia.
-You’ll probably find it at many East Asian restaurants in the US – as it has become pretty popular globally, over time.
+You’ll probably find this food with i at many East Asian restaurants in the US – as it has become pretty popular globally, over time.

 Satay is usually described as chicken-on-a-stick served with thick, chunky peanut sauce.
 What sets Indonesian satay apart is the sauce, which is the hero of the dish.
 The peanut sauce is made from peanuts or peanut butter, kecap manis (which is a sweet soy sauce) chilies, lime, and shallots.
 They are ground together in a thick paste (it’s a no-cook sauce!)

 Satay is high in protein as it is mainly meat (or for a vegetarian version, tempeh or tofu can be used).
 I recommend using the peanut sauce in moderation as it tends to be higher in calories and fat!

 46. Indian Spiced Peas

 Who knew you could make a scrumptious side dish out of plain old peas?
-As with many Indian foods, simple peas are taken next level by adding spices, herbs, and healthy ingredients – creating a healthy but super tasty side dish for any dinner spread.
+As with many Indian foods, simple peas are taken to the next level by adding spices, herbs, and healthy ingredients.
+This healthy food beginning with i is a super tasty side dish for any dinner spread.

 To make Indian spiced peas, sauté onions, peppers (red and green), and garlic.
 Stir till it softens.
 Add curry spice or any masala you like to bring out the flavor.
 Wait one minute and add water.
 Keep stirring the whole time and mix everything well.
 Lastly, put the peas in and simmer till it’s reduced.
 And there you have it—an easy, healthy vegetable dish that’s a true crowd pleaser!